seilna/CNN-Units-in-NLP/README.md

 ---
 # Visualizing Individual Units

 In this work, we align three _natural language concepts_ per unit.
 Most units are selectively responsive to the concepts we align.
-If you want to see the full results, see [Full visualization results](#(optional)-Full-visualization-results).
+If you want to see the full results, see [Optional-Full Visualization Results](#optional-full-visualization-results).

+.

 ## Natural Language Concepts